syncfusion-content/blazor-docs/blazor/predefined-dialogs/getting-started.md

 {% endhighlight %}
 {% endtabs %}

-Now, register the Syncfusion Blazor Service in the Blazor Server App or Blazor WebAssembly App.
+Now, register the Syncfusion Blazor Service and Sycnfusion Dialog Service in the Blazor Server App or Blazor WebAssembly App.
 Here, Syncfusion Blazor Service is registered by setting [IgnoreScriptIsolation](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.GlobalOptions.html#Syncfusion_Blazor_GlobalOptions_IgnoreScriptIsolation) property as true to load the scripts externally in the [next steps](#add-script-reference).

 > From 2022 Vol1 (20.1) version - The default value of `IgnoreScriptIsolation` is changed as `true`, so, you don’t have to set `IgnoreScriptIsolation` property explicitly to refer scripts externally.